AmbireTech/adex-protocol/README.md

 4. Participate in a bidding process for each impression

 @TODO describe "publisher-side smart platform"
-@TODO describe off chain interactions, OUTPACE channels, including campaign specs, cancelling campaigns, what the campaign duration means, what the channel timeout means
+@TODO describe off chain interactions, OUTPACE channels, including campaign specs, canceling campaigns, what the campaign duration means, what the channel timeout means
-@TODO full spec in components/ ; and describe why two vlaidators are sufficient
+@TODO full spec in components/ ; and describe why two validators are sufficient

 #### Paying by impression (CPM) or by click (CPC)